21. Utah Jazz: Dario Saric, Croatia (SF)

 Saric will surely bring a lot to the Jazz, especially if he can turn into a point forward with an outside shot.

-Tags: Brooklyn Nets Denver Nuggets Featured Indiana Pacers Los Angeles Clippers Minnesota Timberwolves NBA Draft NBA Draft 2013 NBA Mock Draft 2013 New York Knicks Oklahoma City Thunder Phoenix Suns Popular San Antonio Spurs Utah Jazz
+Tags: Brooklyn Nets Denver Nuggets Indiana Pacers Los Angeles Clippers Minnesota Timberwolves NBA Draft NBA Draft 2013 NBA Mock Draft 2013 New York Knicks Oklahoma City Thunder Phoenix Suns San Antonio Spurs Utah Jazz